 University of Wisconsin’s Madison School of Business

-The AACBS-accredited program at the University of Wisconsin’s Madison School of Business is rated as one of the best in the country.
+The AACSB-accredited program at the University of Wisconsin’s Madison School of Business is rated as one of the best in the country.

 Students may choose to pursue a four-year undergraduate degree program leading to a Bachelor of Business Administration (BBA) with an accounting major, as well as a Master of Accountancy program.